menu

 Lewiston Woodville is a tiny town located in the state of North Carolina.
 With a population of 407 people and just one neighborhood, Lewiston Woodville is the 500th largest community in North Carolina.

-When you are in Lewiston Woodville, you'll notice that it is more blue-collar than most other communities in America.
-40.29% of Lewiston Woodville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lewiston Woodville is a blue-collar town, with 40.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lewiston Woodville is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Lewiston Woodville who work in office and administrative support (18.71%), management occupations (12.23%), and farm management occupations (11.51%).

-Being a small town, Lewiston Woodville does not have a public transit system used by locals to get to and from work.
+Lewiston Woodville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Lewiston Woodville citizens is a little higher than the average for US cities and towns: 21.90% of adults in Lewiston Woodville have at least a bachelor's degree.
+The population of Lewiston Woodville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lewiston Woodville, 21.90% have at least a bachelor's degree.

 The per capita income in Lewiston Woodville in 2022 was $29,522, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,088 for a family of four.
 However, Lewiston Woodville contains both very wealthy and poor people as well.